jfriedson/mnist-go-electron-react-app/go-service/README.md

 - Modules accept pointers to their input so as to allow inplace operations to drastically improve memory use and minimize garbage to be collected

 ### Analysis of multiple Goroutine strategies
-The following benchmarks were generated from the [modules](./neuralnet/module/) and [archived modules](./neuralnet/module/archive/) using tensor sizes in the MNIST model.
+The following benchmarks were generated from the [modules](./neuralnet/module/) using tensor sizes in the MNIST model.
 The testing system has a 12 core AMD 7900x (64 MB L3 cache :shipit: ) and 64GB of RAM, so the minor scheduling and memory overhead that each goroutine needs is minimal on this system for these workloads.
 The MNIST model layers are very small in comparison to architectures of larger computer vision tasks - I would like to extend these tests to include much larger tensors.

 Much work went into optimizing memory access and usage without sacrificing computational performance.
 Stuff like using accumulation vars and limiting the use of indirection for slices and the dereferencing of pointers were able to shave off noticeable chunks of time.